Black Mountains Gliding Club

-The Black Mountains Gliding Club (BMGC), also known as Talgarth Gliding Club is a members' gliding club near the town of Talgarth.
+The Black Mountains Gliding Club (BMGC), also known as Talgarth Gliding Club, is a members' gliding club near the town of Talgarth.
 It is situated 970 feet above sea level, within the Brecon Beacons National Park.
-The club offers a varitey of gliding lessons and courses, to solo standard - and provides aerotows for those who wish to fly their own craft.
+The club offers a variety of gliding lessons and courses, to solo standard - and provides aerotows for those who wish to fly their own craft.
 The site consists of a clubhouse (including toilets, showers, a briefing room and kitchen) and two hangars - one for the club-owned gliders and the main tug (Eurofox) and the other is for the backup tug (Pawnee) and any craft that require maintenance.
 The surrounding, mountainous landscape allows for a variety of gliding techniques, including ridge lift and wave lift.

 History

 The initial formation of the gliding club came after a farmer, Derrik Eckley, and amateur pilot, John Bally, came into contact in the Spring of 1978, and decided to utilise a small area of Derrik's farmland, near to the town of Talgarth.
 A primitive grass landing strip was leveled in an East/West direction and an Auster Tugmaster was flown in by John from Shobdon Airfield, which was the first landing at the new site.
 In 1979, Herefordshire Gliding Club was selling a Rallye Tug and a Blaník glider, which Derrick and John purchased - which was the club's first set of serviceable aircraft.